Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Introduction

-\subparagraph{Organization and Results.} We present a kinetic data structure to maintain the geodesic Voronoi diagram $\VD_P(S)$ of a set $S$ of $n$ sites moving linearly inside a simple polygon $P$ with $m$ vertices.
+We present the first KDS to maintain the augmented geodesic Voronoi diagram $\VD_P(S)$ of a set $S$ of $n$ sites moving linearly inside a simple polygon $P$ with $m$ vertices.
+Our results provide an important tool for maintaining related structures in which the agents (sites) move linearly within the simple polygon (e.g. minimum spanning trees, nearest-neighbors, closest pairs, etc.).

 To this end, we prove a tight $O(m^3)$ bound on the number of combinatorial changes in a single bisector, and develop a compact, efficient, and responsive KDS to maintain it (Section~\ref{sec:Bisector}).
-Our KDS for the bisector uses $O(m)$ space and processes events in $O(\log m)$ time.
+Our KDS for the bisector uses $O(m)$ space and processes events in $O(\log^2 m)$ time.
 We then show that the movement of the Voronoi center $c_{pqs}$ ---the point equidistant to three sites $p,q,s \in S$--- can also change $O(m^3)$ times (Section~\ref{sec:center}).
 We again show that this bound is tight, and develop a compact, efficient, and responsive KDS to maintain $c_{pqs}$.
 The space usage is linear, and handling an event takes $O(\log^2 m)$ time.
 Both our KDSs can be made local as well, and therefore efficiently support updates to the movement of the sites.
 Building on these results we then analyze the full Voronoi diagram $\VD_P(S)$ of $n$ moving sites (Section~\ref{sec:Voronoi_diagram}).
 We identify the different types of events at which $\VD_P(S)$ changes, and bound their number.
 Table~\ref{tab:voronoi_events} gives an overview of our bounds.
 We then develop a compact KDS to maintain $\VD_P(S)$.